 Navigating the legal waters surrounding their death – while grieving – can be overwhelming.
 That’s where we come in.
 Virginia wrongful death attorney Richard Serpe represents families who have lost a loved one because of someone else’s negligence.

-Virginia Wrongful Death Cases
+Virginia Wrongful Death Lawyer FAQs

 - Who can be considered a Virginia wrongful death beneficiary?

 - Settlements & Compensation

 - When must a Virginia wrongful death lawsuit be filed?

 - Types of Wrongful Death Cases

 Virginia Wrongful Death Beneficiaries